trentonallan/dartfrog-java/README.md

 # Dartfrog: A High-Performance HTTP/1.1 Server in Java

-Dartfrog is a robust and efficient HTTP/1.1 server implementation written in pure Java with no external dependencies.
+Dartfrog is a high-performance and scalable HTTP/1.1 server implementation written in pure Java with no external dependencies.
 It's designed for performance and clarity, featuring asynchronous request handling via a thread pool.

 ## 📚 Table of Contents